sanriomisintaro/biodiversity-webmap-template/README.md

 ---

 ## When to use (and when not)
-- ✅ Teaching, outreach, class projects, small NGO/lab datasets (hundreds → few thousands of points)
+- ✅ DO: Teaching, outreach, class projects, small NGO/lab datasets (hundreds → few thousands of points)
-- ❌ If you need multi-user data entry, user accounts, advanced queries, or millions of points → consider a server-backed platform; this app can be a **stepping-stone**.
+- ❎ DONT: If you need multi-user data entry, user accounts, advanced queries, or millions of points → consider a server-backed platform; this app can be a **stepping-stone**.

 ---